 Over the past few weeks, COVID-19 has gained a lot of media coverage as it begins to spread.
 We would like to take this opportunity to share some vaping advice and simple practices to help you protect yourself and your e-cigarette & to try and combat any concerns you may have during this period.

-Chief medical within the department for health England has warned that coronavirus poses a greater risk to smokers, as they are more likely to suffer from respiratory problems and their immune system can be suppressed due to large number of harmful chemicals found in cigarettes.
+Chief medical within the department for health England has warned that coronavirus poses a greater risk to smokers, as they are more likely to suffer from respiratory problems and their immune system can be suppressed due to a large number of harmful chemicals found in cigarettes.
 Deborah ar, chief executive explains.

 “Smokers are more 2x more likely to get respiratory infections and twice as likely to develop pneumonia as non-smokers”